-There are a few key differences between deleting and deactivating a user: the ability to reactive the user, private folder retention, and how shared links and tasks are handled.
+There are a few key differences between deleting and deactivating a user: the ability to reactivate the user, private folder retention, and how shared links and tasks are handled.
 We'll cover how deactivating or deleting a user impacts each of these options to help you make the right choice.

 The primary difference between deactivating a user and deleting user is that deactivating a user means they can still be reactivated in the user menu.
 When a user is deleted, their data is permanently removed and there is no way to restore that user.

 If you give your 3rd party contractors access to Egnyte and their current contract has ended, ask yourself if you plan to hire them for a different project in the near future.
 If the answer is "yes", deactivating the users will be the preferred option.